ch-stark/gitops-rbac-example/blog/blog.md

 * Demo-Repository and Validation Examples

 ## Organizational Needs

 There are all sorts of different models that customers use and which are driven by their organizational needs.
-Historically OpenShift has been using a shared cluster model much more commonly than is seen in kubernetes since we had RBAC way before k8s did and provide more features around security to make this work.
-Many customers operate shared clusters, typically the OOTB recommendation is to start with three clusters (lab, non-prod and prod) with applications teams having their own dev/test/tools namespaces on non-prod and pre-prod/prod namespaces on the prod cluster.
+Historically OpenShift has been using a shared cluster model much more commonly than is seen in kubernetes since RBAC and features around security have always been present.
+Many customers operate shared clusters, typically the out-of-the-box recommendation is to start with three clusters (lab, non-prod and prod) with applications teams having their own dev/test/tools namespaces on non-prod and pre-prod/prod namespaces on the prod cluster.
 Having said that in reality it varies a lot, it's largely driven by the organizational structure but other factors come into play.
 You are more likely to see dedicated team clusters in the public cloud than on-prem, in on-prem it’s more rare to see dedicated team clusters.
 A huge amount of customers have shared clusters everywhere, clusters might be expensive in terms of infra (control plane and infra nodes) and it doesn't make sense to have a cluster to only support a couple of applications.

 There might be teams that deploy team scoped instances that manage the teams’ namespaces across multiple clusters since they want teams to have a single pane of glass.
 Other organizations might be way more siloed in terms of non-prod and prod and prefer separate GitOps instances for each.
 Some customers strongly argue to give the teams more freedom simply because else a Cluster-Administrator might be overwhelmed by all different kinds of requests.

+## Reasons for Having Several Clusters

+* DEV/Stage/Prod

+This is often the out of the box setup

+* Different Vendors

+There might be different preferences and even regulatory reasons that not only one vendor will be used

+* Different Teams.

+We come to this topic in more detail.

+* Cloud/OnPremise

+  there might be on-premise clusters and clusters in the cloud which should be connected and at least be looked at from a single point of glass

+* Different Security levels

+  there might be different Security-Levels with Clusters where one Cluster need to be compliant agains strict standards while another cluster is just for developing purposes.

+* Edge-Scenarios

+  there we might have Several (small) 1000 Kubernetes-Clusters.
+Clusters need to be quickly created and destroyed.

 When discussing a Multi-Cluster Multi-Tenancy approach let’s first discuss the following question which are mainly Organization considerations.:

 * How many teams will work on the Clusters?
 How independent are the teams, are teams maybe different external customers?

-* What will be the different roles that a team has?
-E.g. Will governance be done by a Cluster-Fleet admin, or on a team level?
+* What will be the different roles that a team has? *E.g. Will governance be done by a Cluster-Fleet admin, or on a team level?

 * Who will be allowed to create Clusters?
 Only the Cluster-Admin or also Team-admins?